Fidelity vs. Chase Investing Introduction

 - Conditional trade ticket

-- Basket order form that can send multiple trades simultaneously
+- Basket order form for sending multiple trades at once

 - Level II quotes